Summer Camp FAQs

 How are children grouped?

-In the Summer Adventures (completed K-3rd) program, campers are separated into groups by age for activity periods where crafts and projects related to the weekly theme are completed.
+In the Summer Adventures program (rising 1st-4th graders), campers are separated into groups by age for activity periods where crafts and projects related to the weekly theme are completed.
 There are some opportunities for all Adventures campers to interact including, snack, lunch, morning and afternoon breaks, and some group games and projects.
-Preschool Summer (ages 3-5), Summer Explorers (completed 4th-5th), and Middle School Electives (completed 6th-8th) are automatically grouped by age through the program level grade requirements.
+Preschool Summer (ages 3-5), Summer Explorers (rising 5th & 5th graders), and Middle School Electives (rising 7th-9th graders) are automatically grouped by age through the program level grade requirements.